i2p/i2p.www/i2p2www/spec/common-structures.rst

 Contained in a I2NP DatabaseStore message of type 5.
 Supported as of 0.9.38; see proposal 123 for more information.

-Contains all of the currently authorized MetaLease_ for a particular Destination_, the PublicKey_ to which garlic messages can be encrypted, and then the SigningPublicKey_ that can be used to revoke this particular version of the structure.
-The LeaseSet is one of the two structures stored in the network database (the other being RouterInfo_), and is keyed under the SHA256 of the contained Destination_.
+Only the blinded key and expiration are visible in cleartext.
+The actual lease set is encrypted.

 Contents
 ````````
-LeaseSet2Header_, followed by a options,
-Integer_ specifying how many Lease2_ structures are in the set, followed by the
+A two byte signature type, the blinded SigningPrivateKey_,
+published time, expiration, and flags.
+Then, a two byte length followed by encrypted data.
-actual Lease2_ structures and finally a Signature_ of the previous bytes signed
+Finally, a Signature_ of the previous bytes signed
-by the Destination_'s SigningPrivateKey_ or the transient key.
+by the blinded SigningPrivateKey_ or the transient key.

 .. raw:: html